The benefits of cultivating crops hydroponically are extensive, and many of them are due to the use of a growing medium instead of soil.

-Clay pebbles have a low CEC and WHC and a high AFP, making it difficult to over-water and easy to provide enough oxygen for plants.
+Clay pebbles have a low CEC and WHC and a high AFP, making it difficult to over-water and easy to provide oxygen.
 It’s also reusable!

 On the downside, clay pebbles are heavy and may drain too quickly for some systems.

 As a result, this medium works best for deep water culture (DWC) systems, which keeps plant roots constantly exposed to water.

 Coconut fiber, or coconut coir, is an organic, biodegradable growing medium made from shredding the inner pith of coconut husks.